-- 1. Indices are calculated relative to 1977 values - 2.
-1994/95 represents the financial year ending 1995 (April 1994 to March 1995), and similarly through to 2014/15, which represents the financial year ending 2015 (April 2014 to March 2015) - 3.
-Income figures have been deflated to 2014/15 prices using the implied deflator for the household sector - 4.
-Income is equivalised using the modified-OECD scale
+- 1. Indices are calculated relative to 1977 values. - 2.
+1994/95 represents the financial year ending 1995 (April 1994 to March 1995), and similarly through to 2015/16, which represents the financial year ending 2016 (April 2015 to March 2016). - 3.
+Income figures have been deflated to 2015/16 prices using the implied deflator for the household sector. - 4.
+Income is equivalised using the modified-OECD scale - 5.
+23 November 2016: The unit of this chart has been amended to 1977=100 due to an error at the time of publishing.

-These same patterns for retired and non-retired households are also observed in the value of mean disposable income.
-The growth in the incomes of retired households since 2007/08 has been driven by a number of factors.
-One is a rise in both the amounts received and the number of households reporting receipts from private pensions or annuities.
-Another is an increase in average income from the state pension, due in part to the impact of the "triple lock"3.
+Similar patterns for retired and non-retired households are also observed in the value of mean disposable income.
+Unlike median income growth rate, however, the growth rate in the mean since 2012/13 was stronger for retired households.
+A number of factors have driven the consistent growth in the incomes of retired households since 2007/08.
+One is a rise in the number of households reporting receipts from private pensions or annuities.
+Another is an increase in average income from the state pension, due in part to the impact of the "triple lock" 3.

-The fall in average disposable income for non-retired households after the economic downturn reflected largely a fall in income from employment (including self-employment).
+The fall in average disposable income for non-retired households after the economic downturn largely reflected a fall in income from employment (including self-employment).
 Similarly, it is earnings growth at the household level, in part due to rising employment levels, which has been the main driver of the most recent increases in average income for non-retired households.